yai333/app-mesh-flask-sample/README.md

 ## Apps

-Once infrastructure is in place you can deploy applications and configure mesh.
+Once VPC and ECS cluster are setup you can deploy applications and configure mesh.

 ## Building api

 In /api directory, Change AWS_DEFAULT_REGION and AWS_PROFILE variables in .sh files

 ```
-bash setup-ecr.sh && bash setup-task-def.sh
+$ bash setup-ecr.sh && bash setup-task-def.sh
 ```

 ## Building api